Finding Unknown Root Causes

 The Equifactor® Techniques are based on the work of noted equipment reliability expert Heinz Bloch.

 In two days, you will learn how to use Equifactor® to troubleshoot equipment issues and find out what”s leading to these equipment failures.
 Then, you will learn to use the TapRooT® System to organize the information you collect, identify the Causal Factors of the failure, and find the fixable root causes of the failure.
 Finally, you will learn to develop effective fixes to stop future equipment failures.

 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training

 The 5-Day Training is for people who investigate precursor incidents and, perhaps, major incidents (serious injuries, fatalities, major facility upsets, fires, explosions, or significant environmental releases).
 The course covers the essential TapRooT® Techniques (SnapCharT®, Safeguards Analysis, the Root Cause Tree®, and the Corrective Action Helper®), and the optional tools (Change Analysis, CHAP, Safeguard Analysis, and Equifactor®) that are used in a complex investigation.
 In addition, the course covers advanced interviewing and information collection techniques and techniques to improve human performance.
 There are frequent exercises using the TapRooT® Software so that attendees leave with significant practice of the skills they will apply when they get back to work.

 Root Cause Analysis White Paper

-Third, you can request a white paper that explains more about TapRooT® Root Cause Analysis.
-Just fill out the simple form below.
+Third, you can read a white paper that explains more about TapRooT® Root Cause Analysis.

 Whatever you do, don’t wait.
 You want to stop unknown root causes and start fixing the real root causes before these problems lead to more significant accidents.